Monterey International Pop Festival: Music, Love, and Flowers, 1967

 San Francisco was a hot bed of music innovation in 1967.
 The proof was heard at Monterey Pop, the first and perhaps greatest of all the rock festivals.
 Without Monterey, there would have been no Woodstock, no Coachella even.
 It was both a musical and cultural event that reflected everything good about '60s rock. - Bob Santelli, Founding Executive Director of the GRAMMY Museum Bob Santelli and author of Aquarius Rising (The Rock Festival Years)

 On display on the Museum's third floor through Oct.
 22, 2017, the exhibit will feature artifacts from the private collection of the Monterey International Pop Festival Foundation, Lou Adler, and items from various artists who performed at the festival, including Janis Joplin, Jimi Hendrix, the Grateful Dead, and Ravi Shankar, among others.
-Photographs by top photographers Henry Diltz, Tom O'Neil, Elaine Mayes, and Ed Caraeff will also be on display.
+Photographs by top photographers Henry Diltz, Tom O'Neil, Ed Caraeff, and others will also be on display.

 Monterey Pop was about the music, is about the music, and that's why it remains relevant on this 50th Anniversary. – Lou Adler